 - Forbearance is a postponement of payment on a loan, typically if the borrower doesn’t qualify for a deferment and is unable to make payments for a reason such as poor health or unemployment.
 Even though interest continues to accrue during forbearance, using forbearance does not adversely affect your credit history.
 Your loan will remain in “good standing” and avoid default by using this benefit.
-You are eligible for up to 36 months of forbearance on all federal loans.
+You are eligible for up to 36 months of forbearance on all federal loans during the entire period of repayment.
 While some private loan lenders offer a forbearance provision, a student’s ability to obtain a forbearance is often difficult and only available for a period of 6 months.
 Also, private lenders may change the terms upon which forbearance is granted at any time.

 - Death and Disability provisions ensure that upon death or total and permanent disability the federal loans will be discharged and the student will no longer be obligated to repay their loans.
 Private loans are not automatically discharged upon death or total and permanent disability.
 Private lenders would either collect from the student’s estate or, if a co-applicant is present, the co-applicant.
 The loan would be discharged by the private lender only after the co-applicant and the student’s estate had both been unsuccessfully sought for payment.